Kunzisoft/KeePassDX/ReadMe.md

 Yes, KeePass DX is under **free license (OSI certified)** and **without advertising**.
 You can have a look at its full source and check whether the encryption algorithms are implemented correctly.

 *Note : If you access the application from a store, visual features may not be available to incentivize the contribution to the work of open source projects.
-These optional visuals are accessible after a donation (and a small congratulation message :) or the purchase of an extended version, but do not worry, the main features remain completely free.*
+These optional visuals are accessible after a donation (and a small congratulation message :) or the purchase of an extended version, but do not worry, the main features remain completely free.
+If you contribute to the project and you do not have access to the themes, do not hesitate to contact me at [contact@kunzisoft.com](contact@kunzisoft.com), I will give you the procedure.*

 ## Contributions